AugusteDP-git/bitcoin-volatility-forecasting/README.md

 ## 🧠 Abstract

-Forecasting financial market volatility is central to many areas of quantitative finance, including risk management, algorithmic trading, and derivative pricing.
 In this work, we investigate the modeling of **realized volatility for Bitcoin**, a highly volatile and speculative asset.

 We compare a range of models—both traditional and modern—including: